Psychodynamic Therapy Los Angeles:

 OUR MINDS & UNCONSCIOUS

-Insight oriented therapists think of the mind as comprising of three components:
+Insight oriented psychotherapy is based on the understanding of the mind as comprising of three components:

 DEFENCE MECHANISMS

 Defense mechanisms are a group of covert strategies employed to shield an individual from distressing or unacceptable thoughts and emotions.
-Defenses are a very natural part of being human that develops in childhood when we are too young to deal with overwhelming feelings.
+Defenses are a very natural part of being human that develops in childhood when we are too young to deal with overwhelming feelings and often trauma.
 However, when employed inappropriately or excessively, they can lead to unhealthy life decisions and a lack of clarity about ourselves.

 A famous defense we’ve heard of is ‘denial’.
 Have you ever forgotten to pay a bill or accidentally deleted an email from your bank?
 That’s some version of denial; when faced with a problem that overwhelms our mental capacity, we may unconsciously overlook it or deny its existence.
 While many people employ denial in their everyday lives, its extreme manifestation can lead to consequential errors, such as ignoring a spouse's infidelity, neglecting financial planning, or neglecting exam preparation.